UofT-EcoSystem/CSCD70/0-LLVM_Docker/README.md

 ### Docker Compose

 Docker Compose is a simple wrapper on top of the docker commands.
-There is a docker-compose file provided in this folder.
+There is a docker-compose file provided in the project root folder.
 We can do the same things as we have previously described, but with much simpler commands.

 ```bash
 # Install docker-compose.